We offer two program options: HyFlex and Fully Online

-The Master of Public Health Program is now offering a HyFlex format, designed for working professionals, allowing you to complete the program completely online if you want.
+The Master of Public Health Program offers a HyFlex or Fully Online program, which are designed for working professionals, allowing you to complete the program completely online if you want.
 For the two weekend meetings each semester, you can now attend in person in Grand Rapids, or you may choose to attend virtually.
 This flexibility makes this program work for you, whichever way you want it.

 Become a leader in a growing field